 The Company has incurred significant losses and negative cash flows from operations since its inception.
-As of March 31, 2020, the Company's cash totaled \$100.6 million and its accumulated deficit was \$91.2 million.
+As of March 31, 2021, the Company's cash totaled \$00.1 million and its accumulated deficit was \$198.7 million.

-Prior to the Business Combination, ISL's operations were financed through capital contributions from RSL or RSL's wholly owned subsidiaries, Roivant Sciences Inc. ("RSI") and Roivant Sciences GmbH ("RSG"), the issuance of equity instruments, and the issuance of promissory notes.
 The Company has not generated any revenues to date and does not anticipate generating any revenues unless and until it successfully completes development and obtains regulatory approval for IMVT-1401 or any future product candidate.
 Management expects to incur additional losses in the future to fund its operations and conduct product research and development and recognizes the need to raise additional capital to fully implement its business plan.

 The Company intends to raise such additional capital through the issuance of equity securities, debt financings or other sources in order to further implement its business plan.
 However, if such financing is not available at adequate levels, the Company will need to reevaluate its operating plan and may be required to delay the development of its product candidates.
-Based on anticipated spend and timing of expenditure assumptions, the Company currently expects that its existing cash as of March 31, 2020 together with funds raised in April 2020 and proceeds from warrants redemption as detailed in Note 12 - Subsequent Events, will be sufficient to fund its operating expenses and capital expenditure requirements into the first half of 2022 from the date the combined and consolidated financial statements are issued.
+The Company currently expects that its existing cash as of March 31, 2021 will be sufficient to fund its operating expenses and capital expenditure requirements into the second half of the calendar year 2023 from the date the consolidated financial statements are issued.